 The Max Planck ETH Center for Learning Systems (CLS) invites all associated PhD fellows of the center to apply for CLS Exchange Fellowships.
 This program will allow highly motivated PhD students with excellent track records to spend 3-12 months at the other institution, ETH Zurich and MPI Tübingen/Stuttgart, respectively.
 Fellowships will be remunerated through employment contracts subjected to the rules of the host institution meanwhile you are on leave from your home institution.
 The aim is to foster cross-institutional collaborations within the center and to create an added value for the PhD students.

 Candidates have to be at least in the second year of their PhD studies and must be accepted as associated PhD Fellows of the CLS.
 Applications are to be submitted via e-mail to the CLS scientific coordinator at least 3 months before the planned starting date of the fellowship and need to include:

 How to become an associated fellow: PhD students and Postdocs working with CLS members can become associated fellows.
 Please send your CV and a short statement of your research interests and your motivation to the CLS scientific coordinator.

 All CLS fellows and associated fellows are invited to arrange short-term stays with their partner labs at the other institution.
-The CLS will cover accommodation and travel costs for stays up to a duration of 4 weeks for research meetings and attendance of courses.
-Accommodation costs will be paid by the host institution, travel costs will be paid by the home institution.
+For the short-term stays, the CLS will cover accommodation and travel costs for stays up to a duration of 4 weeks for research meetings and attendance of courses.
+This does not include the attendance of courses during long-term stays required by the CLS full doctoral fellows.
+During the short-term stay, accommodation costs will be paid by the CLS budget at the host institution, travel costs will be paid by the CLS budget at the home institution.

 Remuneration will be continued by the home institution.
 There will be no employment contract with the host institution.